detekt/detekt/docs/pages/documentation/complexity.md

 * `threshold` (default: `600`)

-   maximum size of a class
+   the size of class required to trigger the rule

 ### LongMethod